moritzploss/ex-patterns/README.md

 that you're interested in.
 This can result in a much cleaner and more expressive programming style with fewer conditionals and less explicit branching logic.

-In JavaScript, the equal sign is referred to as the *assignment operator*.
+In JavaScript, the equal sign is an *assignment operator*.
 A variable on the left side is *assigned* the value on the right side.

 ```javascript
 const a = 1;
 const b = [1, 2, 3];
 ```

-In contrast, **pattern matching** allows us to have data structures on both sides of the `=` sign, and to evaluate if there's a way to match them.
+In contrast, **pattern matching** allows for having data structures on both sides of the `=` sign, and to evaluate if there's a way to match them.
 It's helpful to keep this idea of `left` and `right` in mind when going through the examples below!